petterhj/homeassistant-dashboard-server/README.md

 ## Config

-To configure, update the necessary environment variables specified below in a `.env` file (automatically loaded through `config.py`).
+To configure, update the necessary environment variables specified below in a `.env` file (or see `hashotter/config.py`).

 | Variable | Default |
 | --- | --- |